YShu7/Data-Cleansing/pages/templates/help/user.md

 > The selected answer should be highlighted with green.
 1. Click `Vote` to submit the response.
 > User should be able to see progress bar updated.

+### To select keywords for data <a name="keywords"></a>
+1. Navigate to page `Tasks/Keywords`.
+> User should be able to see a pair of question and answer.
+1. Drag the cursor to select/deselect keywords for both question and answer.
+> User should be able to see selected parts highlighted in blue.
+> If there are other parts that are the same as the selected part, they should all be highlighted.
+1. Click `Submit` to submit the response.
+> User should be able to see progress bar updated.

+### To select the correct label for image <a name="image"></a>
+1. Navigate to page `Tasks/Image`.
+> User should be able to see a picture and its assigned labels.
+1. Choose the label that you think best fit the image.
+> The result should be directly submitted.
+> User should be able to see a success message and progress bar updated.

 ### To change password <a name="change_pwd"></a>
 1. Navigate to page `Profile`.